Square Register Review

 - Balances can easily be viewed in Square Dashboard

 - Customer balances and other information is simple to store and search.

-- Square pairs with numerous companies so you can pick and choose how you want to set up your online business.
-If you don’t have much web building experience you can go through a company like Wix or Weebly or, if you’re far savvier, Square’s open API can let you customize and develop your online store from scratch.
+- Square pairs with numerous companies so that you can pick and choose how you want to set up your online business.
+If you don’t have much web building experience, you can go through a company such as Wix or Weebly; if you’re far savvier, Square’s open API can let you customize and develop your online store from scratch.

-- Reports analyze what customers are new to your business and what customers are repeat visitors along with what they are purchasing.
+- Reports analyze which customers are new to your business and which are repeat visitors along with what they are purchasing.

 - Customize sales breakdowns by days, weeks, and months to spot trends.

-- For businesses like spas and salons, Square lets customers book online 24/7.
+- For businesses such as spas and salons, Square lets customers book online 24/7.

-- Scheduling syncs with your own calendar to ensure accuracy.
+- Scheduling syncs with your calendar to ensure accuracy.